muskit/wack-format/README.md

 # 🏗 UNDER CONSTRUCTION
 Currently in early stage.
 Details like package topology and .mer tags may change!
+Check commit history to see what's changed.

 # Topology
 **A song is packaged as a folder**.
 Songs can be nested in subfolders for organization purposes.
 However, a single file -- `meta.mer` -- must be present to define its folder as a song (detailed later).